tiller1010/py-scripts/README.md

   - Run `hosts.sh` to edit hosts file directly.
 - To generate vhost block, run `vhost.py project-name`
 - To generate .env, run `env.py project-name` in project directory
+- View Teamwork project with `tw.py`.
+If on the branch of an existing pull request, run `tw.py task` to view the task associated with the pull request.